simonakom/movie-actor-api/README.md

 - When creating movie:
    - If actor id is not supplied -> 400 has to be returned.
    - If actor does not exist -> 404 must be returned.
-- Create CRUD for Movies and Actors.
+- Create CRUD for movies and actors.
 - Test with Postman

 ## Prerequisites